zoedsoupe/supabase-ex/guides/fetcher.md

 # Supabase Fetcher

 The **Supabase Fetcher** is a versatile HTTP client that serves as an entry point for interacting with Supabase APIs from your Elixir applications.
-While it's often recommended to use higher-level APIs for specific Supabase services like [supabase-storage](https://github.com/zoedsoupe/supabase/tree/main/apps/supabase_storage) or the all-in-one package [supabase-potion](https://github.com/zoedsoupe/supabase), this SDK provides low-level capabilities for fine-grained control and customization.
+While it's often recommended to use higher-level APIs for specific Supabase services like [`Supabase.Storage`](https://github.com/zoedsoupe/supabase/tree/main/lib/supabase/storage.ex), this SDK provides low-level capabilities for fine-grained control and customization.

 ## Overview